vijaya7528/PandasAssignment/README.md

 Q23.
 How do you create a new column in a DataFrame based on the values of another column?

+df['colG'] = df.apply(lambda row: row.colC + row.colE, axis=1)

 Q24.
 How do you remove duplicates from a DataFrame?

 df.drop_duplicates(subset="First Name", keep=False, inplace=True)

 Q25.
 What is the difference between .loc and .iloc in Pandas?

+The loc() function is label based data selecting method which means that we have to pass the name of the row or column which we want to select.
+This method includes the last element of the range passed in it, unlike iloc(). loc() can accept the boolean data unlike iloc().

+The iloc() function is an indexed-based selecting method which means that we have to pass an integer index in the method to select a specific row/column.
+This method does not include the last element of the range passed in it unlike loc(). iloc() does not accept the boolean data unlike loc().